Ultramafic rock: Distribution in space and time

 The majority of ultramafic rocks are exposed in orogenic belts, and predominate in Archaean and Proterozoic terranes.
 Ultramafic magmas in the Phanerozoic are rarer, and there are very few recognised true ultramafic lavas in the Phanerozoic.

 Many surface exposures of ultramafic rocks occur in ophiolite complexes where deep mantle-derived rocks have been obducted onto continental crust along and above subduction zones.

-Soil and regolith on ultramafic rock
+Soil, regolith, and biology

 Serpentine soil is a magnesium rich, calcium, potassium and phosphorus poor soil that develops on the regolith derived from ultramafic rocks.
 Ultramafic rocks also contain elevated amounts of chromium and nickel which may be toxic to plants.
 As a result, a distinctive type of vegetation develops on these soils.
-Examples are the ultramafic woodlands and barrens of the Appalachian mountains and piedmont, the "wet maquis" of the New Caledonia rain forests, and the ultramafic forests of Mount Kinabalu and other peaks in Sabah, Malaysia.
+Examples are the ultramafic woodlands and barrens of the Appalachian Mountains and piedmont, the "wet maquis" of the New Caledonia rain forests, and the ultramafic forests of Mount Kinabalu and other peaks in Sabah, Malaysia.
 Vegetation is typically stunted, and sometimes includes endemic species adapted to the soils.

 Often thick, magnesite-calcrete caprock, laterite and duricrust forms over ultramafic rocks in tropical and subtropical environments.
 Particular floral assemblages associated with highly nickeliferous ultramafic rocks are indicative tools for mineral exploration.

 Weathered ultramafic rocks may form lateritic nickel ore deposits.

+Lichen communities on ultramafic rocks show distinctive characteristics, including the unusual co-presence of species that typically grow on either acidic or calcium-rich rocks, due to the rocks' unique chemical composition.
+While some lichen species appear to be characteristic of ultramafic environments within specific geographical regions, very few species are found exclusively on these rocks.
+Studies have shown that lichen communities on ultramafic rocks can be more diverse than those on adjacent mafic rocks, with some localities showing notably higher species counts on serpentinites compared to other rock types.
+These communities often display xerophytic characteristics and may include species with disjunct distribution patterns.
+The weathering action of lichens on ultramafic rocks can promote biogeochemical processes, including the complete depletion of magnesium from serpentine minerals beneath lichen thalli and the formation of secondary minerals common in serpentine soils.